chucksarj/PublicDocs/PRIVACY_POLICY.md

 ## Contact

-If you have questions about this privacy policy, please contact: [Your Email]
+If you have questions about this privacy policy, please contact: arjun.loganathan@gmail.com

 ## Changes to Privacy Policy